 This week we started our new unit on water.
 We read the book Water by Frank Asch.
 We brainstormed how water is found in our classroom (sink, water tray), in our houses (kitchens, bathrooms), through the weather, and also the wider environment (waterfalls, lakes, rivers, oceans).

 In the Science Center, the children worked on sorting different seashells, as well as land and sea animals.

 In the Math Center the children counted how many drops of water can fit on a penny.

 Family Engagement 3.4.22

 Next week we will continue with our water unit by focusing on what happens to water when it changes temperature.

 This week we wrapped up our study of Light by discussing how different kinds of light can help us.
-We read All About Light by Lisa Trumbauer and the children considered how lights help us see, give information, provide warmth or help plants grow.
+We read How do we use light? by Daniel Nunn and the children considered how lights help us see, give information, provide warmth and help plants grow.